tinymce/tinymce-docs/CONTRIBUTING.md

 ## URLs and links

-Resources to be linked take the form of a URL following by the linked text between two brackets.
-Linking an external resource looks like this:
+Resources must be linked using a URL followed by the linked text in square brackets.
+External links are formatted as follows:

 ```
   hello, http://www.example.com[text to link] to the URL example.com.